yadudoc/skeleton/README.rst

 #.
 Fork expa/core github.com repo
 #.
 Create ssh key for use as deploy key (ssh-keygen -b 2048 -t rsa -f deploy -q -N "")
 #.
 Upload contents to github.com of deploy.pub to deploy keys section of your forked repo
+#. ssh-add your private key to your local ssh-agent
+#.
+Ensure agent forwarding is on (ref: https://help.github.com/articles/using-ssh-agent-forwarding)

 Working Environment
 ===================